ByteSyze/Relatables/README.md

 Relatablez
 ==========

-A website where users can post a variety of relateable content
+A website where users can post a variety of relatable content